AndreaGiulianelli/irs-lab/01-lab/code/notes.md

 1. Sense all the 24 light sensors and get the max value and the index of the sensor that sense the maximum value
 2. If the maximum value is zero, it means that no sensor can sense light
     - in that case we move randomly
-3. If the maximum value is higher than zero then considering the max index and turn proportionally to the absolute value of the angle
+3. If the maximum value is higher than zero then considering the max index and turn
     - if the index is 1 < index <= 12
-        - turn right
+        - turn left
     - if the index is 13 <= index < 24
-        - turn left
+        - turn right
     - if it is right ahead it (index = 1 || 24)
         - go straight